MicrosoftDocs/mixed-reality/mixed-reality-docs/holographic-remoting-create-player.md

 ## Handling connection related events

 The ```PlayerContext``` exposes three events to monitor the state of the connection
-1) OnConnected: Triggered when a connection to the host has been successfully established.
+1) OnConnected: Triggered when a connection to the remote app has been successfully established.
 ```cpp
 m_onConnectedEventToken = m_playerContext.OnConnected([]()
 {